-Many Lightware devices contain receptacles which are compatible with Phoenix-type plugs.
-These widely-spread connectors are popular in the A/V industry thanks for the robust construction and stable connection.
-Another advantage is they are easy to assemble.
-This guide helps users to connect third-party devices to these ports.
+Many Lightware devices contain receptacles that are compatible with Phoenix-type plugs.
+These widespread connectors are popular in the AV industry thanks to the robust construction and stable connection.
+Another advantage is that they are easy to assemble.
+This guide helps users connect third-party devices to these ports.

-- MOUNTING ACCESSORIES OVERVIEW - ▶ BASIC ASSEMBLY STEPS
+- MOUNTING ACCESSORIES OVERVIEW - BASIC ASSEMBLY STEPS